 Whatever your level of computer experience, you can get lots of support by joining a Macintosh user group.
 Macintosh user groups are composed of people who work with Macintosh computers and who enjoy sharing what they know with others.
-Activities may include demonstrations of new products, question-and-answer sessions, and classes on using popular programs or learning to write your own programs.
+Activities may include demonstrations of new products, questionand-answer sessions, and classes on using popular programs or learning to write your own programs.
 Many user groups have special beginners' meetings.

-Ask your authorized Apple dealer for the name of the Macintosh user group nearest you, or call 800-538-9696.
+For the name of the Macintosh user group nearest you, call 800-538-9696.
 For names of user groups outside the United States, or if you're interested in starting your own user group, contact:

 Berkeley Macintosh User's Group or Boston Computer Society

-1442-A Walnut Street, #62 One Center Plaza Berkeley, CA 94709 Boston, MA 02108
+1442-A Walnut Street, #62 One Center Plaza

+Berkeley, CA 94709 Boston, MA 02108

 U.S.A.
 U.S.A.

 510-549-BMUG (510-549-2684) 617-367-8080